 Polyurethane was developed in 1937 in Germany by Otto Bayer.
 A little less than 20 years later, in 1953, Walter Baughman created the “Blendometer” which was able to mix the necessary chemical and create what we know today as the expanding foam.
 At that point, polyurethane could be applied as a liquid which expanded into a thick foam that quickly hardened upon curing.
-However, it wasn’t until 1963, when Fred Gusmer invented the first dedicated spray technology machine, allowing the application of spray polyurethane foam, when this material was able to be used for roofing and insulation.
+However, it wasn’t until 1963, when Fred Gusmer invented the first dedicated spray technology machine, allowing the application of spray polyurethane foam when this material was able to be used for roofing and insulation.

-SPF roofing systems came into existence in the 1970s during the energy crisis when people began to realize that there was a need for more economical and energy efficient products.
+SPF roofing systems came into existence in the 1970s during the energy crisis when people began to realize that there was a need for more economical and energy-efficient products.
 By the 1980s, we had documented evidence by Texas A&M University of the effectiveness of SPF roofing systems.
 Coupled with new improved equipment and products which made the application of SPF easier and more efficient, Armstrong Roofing began installing SPF roofing systems on flat and low sloped roof residential and commercial buildings in the San Francisco Bay area.

-Main Advantages of SPF Roofing Systems
+Main Advantages of SPF or Foam Roofing Systems

 This quality is extremely important since it eliminates the issues resulting from expansion and contraction which permit water and microbes to seep in and damage your roof.